Fifty Shades of Grey: Plot

-Twenty-one-year-old Anastasia "Ana" Steele is an English literature major at the Washington State University's branch campus in Vancouver, Washington.
+21-year-old Anastasia "Ana" Steele is an English literature major at the Washington State University's branch campus in Vancouver, Washington.
 Her best friend, Katherine "Kate" Kavanagh, writes for the college newspaper.
-Due to an illness, Kate is unable to interview Christian Grey, a successful and wealthy Seattle entrepreneur.
-She asks Ana to take her place.
-Ana finds the 27-year-old Christian both attractive and intimidating.
+Due to an illness, Kate cannot interview Christian Grey, a wealthy Seattle entrepreneur.
+Taking Kate's place, Ana finds the 27-year-old Christian both attractive and intimidating.
 She stumbles through the interview and believes it went poorly.
 Ana, not expecting to meet Christian again, is surprised when he appears at the hardware store where she works and purchases various items.
 When Ana mentions that Kate would like a photo for her article, Christian offers to arrange a photo session.

 The next day Ana, along with Kate and their photographer friend, José Rodriguez, arrive at Christian's hotel for the photo shoot.
-After, Christian asks Ana out for coffee.
-When he asks if she is dating someone, Ana replies that she is not seeing anyone.
-During the conversation, Christian claims he is not romantic, then abruptly ends the date, leaving Ana to believe she is not attractive enough for him.
+Later, Christian asks Ana out for coffee.
+When he asks if she is dating someone, Ana replies that she is single.
+After claiming he is not romantic, Christian abruptly ends the date, leaving Ana to believe she is not attractive enough for him.
 Later, Christian sends Ana a first edition copy of Tess of the d'Urbervilles.
-Later that night, Ana goes out with her friends and ends up drunk dialing Christian, who says he is coming to pick her up.
-When Ana goes outside for some fresh air, José attempts to kiss her, but he is abruptly stopped by Christian's arrival.
+That night, Ana goes out with her friends and ends up drunk dialing Christian, who becomes very concerned.
+When Ana goes outside for some fresh air, José attempts to kiss her but he is stopped by Christian's arrival.
 Ana leaves with Christian, but not before she discovers that Kate has been flirting with Christian's brother, Elliot.
 Ana awakens to find herself in Christian's hotel room.
-He assures her nothing happened, but scolds her for her careless behavior.
-Christian says he would like to have a sexual relationship with her but Ana must first fill out some paperwork.
-He later goes back on this statement to make out with her in the elevator.
+He assures her nothing happened but scolds her for her careless behavior.
+Christian is interested in a sexual relationship with Ana, but states that he first needs her to sign a contract.
+He later reneges, kissing her in the elevator.